 A little about Eric Butler

 In 1995, Michelle I and moved to Nashville where I attended Vanderbilt University and received a Masters in Business Administration.
 Over the next decade I worked at a few great companies including Blockbuster (yes, THAT Blockbuster), Pizza Hut, and Elizabeth Arden Red Doors Spas.
-It was a lot of fun and I made good money, but it wasn’t my truly calling.
-I was always dreaming of great things
+It was a lot of fun and I made good money, but it wasn’t my true calling.
+I was always dreaming of being my own person and doing what I love.

 Which is why I’m with you today.
 I started Pixel Dust Photography in 2010, and worked my first weddings in 2011.
-Later this year Pixel Dust will celebrate taking photos at its 100th wedding.
+Later this year I'll celebrate my 300th wedding.
 I’m so happy to be able to celebrate such a special moment with my couples!

 “Do what you love, and you’ll never work a day in your life!”